Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-\item for some $A\in \mathcal{X}$ with $\mu(A)>0$ we have $T^{-a(n)}A\cap S^{-b(n)}A=\emptyset$ for every $n\in \N$. \end{itemize} \end{theorem*} To construct such examples it suffices to modify examples of D.~Berend (see Ex $7.1$ in \cite{Bere85}) and H.~Furstenberg (page $40$ in \cite{Fu81a}) that cover the case $a(n)=b(n)=n$ (the details will appear in \cite{FrLW11}).
-When $a(n)=b(n)$, it is also known that given any finitely generated solvable group $G$ of exponential growth, there exist invertible measure preserving transformations $T,S$, with $<T,S>\subset G$, and such that and the conclusion of the previous theorem holds for those $T$ and $S$.
+\item for some $A\in \mathcal{X}$ with $\mu(A)>0$ we have $T^{a(n)}A\cap S^{b(n)}A=\emptyset$ for every $n\in \N$. \end{itemize} \end{theorem*} To construct such examples it suffices to modify examples of D.~Berend (see Ex $7.1$ in \cite{Bere85}) and H.~Furstenberg (page $40$ in \cite{Fu81a}) that cover the case $a(n)=b(n)=n$ (the details appear in \cite{FrLW11}).
+When $a(n)=b(n)$, it is also known that given any finitely generated solvable group $G$ of exponential growth, there exist invertible measure preserving transformations $T,S$, with $\langle T,S\rangle \subset G$, and such that the conclusion of the previous theorem holds for those $T$ and $S$.
 It is interesting that despite such negative news, once one introduces an extra variable, several convergence (and very likely recurrence) results can be extended to arbitrary families of measure preserving transformations.
-We mention an example from \cite{CF11}: \begin{theorem*} Let $(X,\X,\mu)$ be a probability space, $T_1,\ldots, T_\ell \colon X\to X$ be invertible measure preserving transformations, $f_1,\ldots,f_\ell \in L^\infty(\mu)$ be functions, $p_1,\ldots,p_\ell$ be essentially distinct polynomials, and $a\in (0,1/d)$.
+We mention a positive result from \cite{CF11}: \begin{theorem*} Let $(X,\X,\mu)$ be a probability space, $T_1,\ldots, T_\ell \colon X\to X$ be invertible measure preserving transformations, $f_1,\ldots,f_\ell \in L^\infty(\mu)$ be functions, $p_1,\ldots,p_\ell$ be essentially distinct polynomials of degree at most $k\in \N$, and $a\in (0,1/k)$.
 Then the averages

-converge pointwise as $N\to \infty$. \end{theorem*} One can show that the assumption that the polynomials are essentially distinct is necessary.
+converge pointwise almost everywhere as $N\to \infty$.\footnote{For $k=1$ one can actually take $a=1$, this was established in \cite{HuSY14} but also follows from the method of proof in \cite{CF11}.} \end{theorem*} The assumption that the polynomials are essentially distinct is necessary.
 It was also shown in \cite{CF11} that there exists $d\in \N$ such that the factors $\cZ_{d,T_1},\ldots,\cZ_{d,T_\ell}$ are characteristic for pointwise convergence of the averages \eqref{E:Polynomial}.
-Interestingly, the corresponding multiple recurrence result (that would generalize the polynomial Szemer\'edi theorem) remains open: \begin{problem} Let $(X,\X,\mu)$ be a probability space, $T_1,\ldots, T_\ell \colon X\to X$ be invertible measure preserving transformations, and $p_1,\ldots,p_\ell$ be distinct polynomials with zero constant term.
+Despite these facts, the corresponding multiple recurrence result (that would generalize the polynomial Szemer\'edi theorem) remains open: \begin{problem} Let $(X,\X,\mu)$ be a probability space, $T_1,\ldots, T_\ell \colon X\to X$ be invertible measure preserving transformations, and $p_1,\ldots,p_\ell$ be distinct polynomials with zero constant term.
 Show that for every $A\in \X$ with $\mu(A)>0$ we have

+for some $m,n\in \N$. \end{problem} A solution to this problem would imply that given a countable amenable group $G$ and arbitrary elements $g_1,\ldots,g_\ell\in G$, for every $E\subset G$ that has positive upper density with respect to some F{\o}lner sequence in $G$, there exist $g\in G$ and $m,n\in\N$ such that